La Güera: Foundation and settlement

-La Güera came into existence in late 1920, when Spanish colonizer Francisco Bens (who had earlier taken possession of the Cape Juby region as a protectorate in 1916), after negotiating with tribal chiefs of the zone, established a fort and an air base on the western side of the Ras Nouadhibou peninsula, just a few kilometres away from the French settlement of Port-Étienne (now Nouadhibou) on the eastern side of the peninsula.
+La Güera came into existence in late 1920, when Spanish colonizer Francisco Bens (who had earlier taken possession of the Cape Juby region as a protectorate in 1916), after negotiating with tribal chiefs of the zone, established a fort and an air base on the western side of the Ras Nouadhibou peninsula, just a few kilometers away from the French settlement of Port-Étienne (now Nouadhibou) on the eastern side of the peninsula.
 (In the 1912 Convention of Madrid, Spain and France had agreed on a border between Mauritania and Spanish possessions that ran down the middle of the peninsula.)

 In 1924, La Güera was incorporated into the Spanish colony of Río de Oro.
 During the short period (1920–1924) that the town was ruled as a separate part of the colony it released its own postage stamps.
 The town was served by La Güera Airport until the 1970s.

 Western Sahara War

 In 1979, when Mauritania withdrew from the war, La Güera's population was estimated to be 816 inhabitants.

+Since the Alegal Madrid Tripartite Agreement of 1975 it remains Territory in dispute.
+Before the long Sahrawi liberation war, the city was famous for its rich marine fauna: the monk seal as a symbol of the City, cetaceans and the special relationship of symbiosis in the art of fishing of these (dolphins) with fishermen belonging to the segment of the Sahrawi population most attached to Berber customs whose Amazigh language was still preserved, in the highest proportion of the territory, in addition to techniques and linguistic terms in common with Spanish fishermen from the Canary Islands and brothers of the same ethnic group imraguen, from the Mauritanian side.
+The times when the Canary-Saharan fishing bank functioned at full capacity for the local people are now only memories of the yesterday.

-By 2002, it had been abandoned and partially overblown by sand, inhabited only by a few Imraguen fishermen and guarded by a Mauritanian military outpost, despite this not being Mauritanian territory.
+By 2002, it had been still abandoned and partially overblown by sand, inhabited only by a very few Imraguen fishermen and guarded by a Mauritanian military outpost, despite this not being Mauritanian territory.